jhelpgg/K3D/bitcode/doc/opcodes/Opcodes.md

 Opcodes are instructions in method body.
-They describe to method "job".
+They describe the method "job".

 > **Notes :**
 >